 When you need to be focussed, avoid Rock.

-Rock is a heavy user of ‘jarring’, where the guitars often don’t play ‘on the beat’, rather around it, purposely going too fast or slow to create an effect of being a little in front or behind.
+Rock is a heavy user of ‘jarring’, where the guitars often don’t play ‘on the beat’, instead around it, purposely going too fast or slow to create an effect of being a little in front or behind.

-Rock music been proven to have a detrimental effect on cognition: A 1987 study to evaluate neurological reactions to various musical rhythms found that mice who were force-fed rock music took five times as long to find their food through a maze as the two other control groups (one with no music, one with classical).
+Rock music has been proven to have a detrimental effect on cognition.
+A 1987 study to evaluate neurological reactions to various musical rhythms found that mice who were force-fed rock music took five times as long to find their food through a maze as the two other control groups (one with no music, one with classical).

 2. Classical - if you don’t love it, it won’t help

-A study entitled “The Blur Effect” analysed the cognition of 8000 ten and eleven year olds.
-Some were played classical music before doing abstract thinking tests, others were fed a nourishing 10-minute medley of Blur’s “Country House,”* “Return of the Mack,” by Mark Morrison and Ant and Dec’s “Stepping Stone” (covering the Monkees 1967 hit).
+A study entitled “The Blur Effect” analysed the cognition of 8000 ten and eleven-year-olds.
+Some were played classical music before doing abstract thinking tests; others were fed a nourishing 10-minute medley of Blur’s “Country House,”* “Return of the Mack,” by Mark Morrison and Ant and Dec’s “Stepping Stone” (covering the Monkees 1967 hit).